Wani’s blood gave new impetus to Kashmir struggle

 Presenting data from traders association,tourism industry and various other institutions, he said that in Indian held Kashmir the economy witnessed loss of Rs 1100 millions of rupees per day after new wave of Kashmir struggle since July 8, 2016.

 Vibrant media has empowered Kashmiri students to convey their message to people without borders.

-Students of Kashmir University have made a documentary on Indian atrocities, public protest, Curfew, killings and injuries during 5 months after martyrdom of
+Students of Kashmir University have made a documentary on Indian atrocities, public protest, Curfew, killings and injuries during 5 months after martyrdom of Burhan Muzaffar Wani.

+Third year Students of Mass communication Department Kashmir University have prepared the documentary titled ” Re-counters” and up-loaded it on YouTube.

+Only after few days of its up-loading, about one million people have visited this web-site.